 Drawn in Colour: Degas from the Burrell (until May 7 2018) is a selection of some of Degas’ finest artworks from Scotland’s Burrell collection, rarely seen in public.
 The display of Degas’ pastel drawings, which he began to favour over oil paint, commemorates the centenary of the masterful artist’s death.

 At the Natural History Museum, the annual Wildlife Photographer of the Year (opens October 20) prize exhibition is back with the ever-vivid, surprising and serendipitous images of the creatures, plants and landscapes that share our planet – reminding you of the beauty this world has to offer.

 Cezanne’s portraiture at the NPG

-Paul Cezanne’s portraits are slightly less elusive, and a major exhibition, Cézanne Portraits (October 26 2017 – February 11 2018) brings together over 50 of them from collections across the world, including works never before on public display in the UK.
+Later in the year, a major exhibition of Cézanne Portraits (October 26 2017 – February 11 2018) brings together over 50 of them from collections across the world, including works never before on public display in the UK.

-Summer sees the RA invite you into a recreation of Matisse in the Studio (August 5 – November 12) which will assemble his collection of exotica and ephemera featuring everything from African masks to Chinese calligraphy from which he drew inspiration.
+Later in the year there’s a recreation of Matisse in the Studio (August 5 – November 12) which will assemble his collection of exotica and ephemera featuring everything from African masks to Chinese calligraphy from which he drew inspiration.

-Jasper Johns (September 23 – December 10) brings together the artist’s paintings, sculptures, prints and drawings for a show that tracks everything from his innovations in sculpture to his use of collage in paintings, giving focus to the different chapters of Johns’ career.
+Jasper Johns: ‘Something Resembling Truth’ (September 23 – December 10) brings together the artist’s paintings, sculptures, prints and drawings for a show that tracks everything from his innovations in sculpture to his use of collage in paintings, giving focus to the different chapters of Johns’ career.